mongodb/docs-c/source/docs-libmongoc/mongoc_uri_t.rst

 Server Discovery, Monitoring, and Selection Options
 ---------------------------------------------------

-Clients in a :symbol:`mongoc_client_pool_t` share a topology scanner that runs on a background thread.
+Clients in a :ref:`mongoc_client_pool_t` share a topology scanner that runs on a background thread.
 The thread wakes every ``heartbeatFrequencyMS`` (default 10 seconds) to scan all MongoDB servers in parallel.
 Whenever an application operation requires a server that is not known--for example, if there is no known primary and your application attempts an insert--the thread rescans all servers every half-second.
 In this situation the pooled client waits up to ``serverSelectionTimeoutMS`` (default 30 seconds) for the thread to find a server suitable for the operation, then returns an error with domain ``MONGOC_ERROR_SERVER_SELECTION``.

 Technically, the total time an operation may wait while a pooled client scans the topology is controlled both by ``serverSelectionTimeoutMS`` and ``connectTimeoutMS``.
 The longest wait occurs if the last scan begins just at the end of the selection timeout, and a slow or down server requires the full connection timeout before the client gives up.